 - Teen eating disorders: Tips to protect your teen

 Performance-enhancing drugs can be tempting for teen athletes.
 Understand the warning signs and what you can do to keep your teen from using shortcuts to improve athletic performance.By Mayo Clinic staff

-Carpools.
-Practices.
-Games.
-If you're the parent of a teen athlete, your life is probably as hectic as your child's.
-It's important, however, to make time to talk to your teen about the dangers of performance-enhancing drugs.
-By setting rules and consequences and explaining the possible health effects of drug use, you can help your teen steer clear of performance-enhancing drugs.
+If you're the parent of a teen, make time to talk about the dangers of performance-enhancing drugs.
+By explaining the consequences of performance-enhancing drugs, including the side effects, you can help your teen steer clear of the dangers.

 What are the most common performance-enhancing drugs?